JonahdoesIT/AD-Onboarding-Automation-Security-Configuration/README.md

 ## 📘 Overview
 This tutorial simulates real-world IT onboarding and Windows domain configuration tasks in an enterprise environment. 💻
-Using hands-on techniques from my bootcamp, I joined a computer to a domain, managed user accounts and groups in Active Directory, configured group policies, and automated common administrative tasks using PowerShell. https://jonahdoesit.github.io/test/
+Using hands-on techniques from my bootcamp, I joined a computer to a domain, managed user accounts and groups in Active Directory, configured group policies, and automated common administrative tasks using PowerShell.
+Please follow the link to view full project. https://jonahdoesit.github.io/test/
 ---